Dark matter halo as a source of regular black-hole geometries: Einasto profile

 An example of a density distribution obeying all the above conditions is the Einasto profile~\cite{Einasto:1965,Einasto:1989,Retana-Montenegro:2012dbd}:

 where $\rho_0$ is the density in the center, which is expressed in terms of the total mass

+If we take the limit $h\to0$ while keeping the total mass (\ref{totalhalomass}) fixed, the density (\ref{density}) vanishes for $r>0$, and the solution reduces to the Schwarzschild metric with a singularity at $r=0$.

 Having in mind a scenario in which supermassive galactic black holes could be formed during a long period of time as a result of merging of many smaller black holes, consideration of the Einasto profile does not sound completely exotic.
+Indeed, if some form of the Einasto profile were applicable in the early Universe, the galactic environment could be viewed as providing conditions conducive to the formation of a supermassive black hole.
 It is shown in \cite{Baes:2022pbc} that only the Einasto index $n\geq1/2$ can be supported by an isotropic orbital structure.
 The Einasto profile~\cite{Einasto:1965,Einasto:1989} has become one of the most successful empirical descriptions of dark-matter halos, accurately reproducing the smooth curvature of the density slope seen in dynamical simulations~\cite{Merritt:2006,MNRAS:Navarro2004,Springel:2008,Acharyya:2023rnq}.
 Subsequent works established its close connection to the Sérsic law for stellar systems and related the profile’s shape parameter to the halo’s mass-accretion history~\cite{Graham:2006,Ludlow:2013}.

 It is worth emphasizing that the Einasto profile defines only the density and leaves the pressure profile undetermined.
 In particular, there is no intrinsic equation of state associated with the Einasto model, since the relation between pressure and density depends on the chosen dynamical description of the halo (e.g., collisionless particles with velocity dispersion governed by the Jeans equations, or an effective fluid approximation).
 Therefore, adopting the condition $P_{r}(r)=-\rho(r)$ for the radial pressure is not in conflict with the standard assumptions underlying the Einasto halo, but rather represents a phenomenological choice that ensures regularity of the black hole solution while remaining consistent with the absence of a fixed pressure–density relation in the halo model.